Haryana BJP leader Sonali Phogat dies of heart attack in Goa | Politics

 Bishnoi had met Phogat in Hisar a few days ago.

-Phogat was active on social media and had recently posted photos of her meeting with Bishnoi.
+Phogat was active on social media and recently posted photos of her meeting with Bishnoi.

+On Monday evening, some videos and photographs were uploaded to her Instagram profile.

+In one solo video, with no hashtags, she was seen wearing a pink turban.

 She had participated in a Janmashtami festival function in Hisar a few days back.